 If we have used in the past this or that method of alternative or complementary medicine we might came across the idea of taking responsibility for own personal health.
 However, the prevalent attitude in the domain of health is that "people are not concerned about illness – or one or another type of illness at least – until they themselves fall sick with it, and even then their interest does not go much beyond the cure.
 That is, they are only concerned about their recovery.
 How this cure is accomplished is sometimes a matter of complete indifference, and the pleasantest thing is not to have any further responsibility for the 'how'.
 Most of people content themselves with the thought that the people who carry out the job have been appointed to do so by the authorities.
 In our time there exists in medical sphere a much more rabid belief in authority than has ever existed in the religious sphere.
 The papacy of medicine, irrespective of its various forms, still makes itself felt with great intensity and will do so to an even greater extent in the future.
 Laymen are in no way to blame for the fact that this can and will be like this.
 For they do not think about these matters or care in the least about them unless it affects them personally and they suffer from an acute case that requires treatment.

-Thus a large section of the population calmly looks on whilst the papacy of medicine assumes greater and greater dimensions and insinuates itself into things in all manner of ways.
+Thus a large section of the population calmly looks on whilst the papacy of medicine assumes greater and greater dimensions and force its way into things in all manner of ways.
 People do not care about the deeper significance that is actually behind all this.
 They look on whilst one or another law is instituted.
 People do not want to have any insight into these matters.
 On the other hand there will always be people who are personally affected and cannot manage with ordinary materialistic medicine – the basis of which does not concern them, but only the fact of whether they can be cured or not – and then they will apply to the people who work out of occultism – and there again they only care about whether they can be cured or not.
 These things are not taken seriously enough except when people are personally affected.
 However it is just the task of a really spiritual movement to awaken a consciousness of the fact that there has to be more than an egoistic desire for recovery; in fact there has to be knowledge of the deeper foundations in these matters, and this knowledge has to be made known."
 [5]

 In the present time there is plenty of evidence that the majority of people don't want to be responsible for own health.
 [6] This is one of the key causes of the escalating numbers of diseases in affluent societies where one would expect the opposite development due to the general wealth and the highly professional health services.
 [7] But such a situation is not surprising if we compare modern life with life in the past when people still belonged to the various ethnic groups with regulations on almost all aspects of life, including their moral codes of behaviour and their food cultures.
 But compare such, from our perspective, quite authoritarian traditional life-styles with the life-styles of people living in the modern city.
-Now people have many more choices than they had in the past, such as choice of vocation, partner, place of living, personal moral values, diet, etc. This makes us more free, but at the same time more exposed to mistakes, self-deceptions, and wrong-doings.
+Now people have many more choices than they had in the past, such as choice of vocation, partner, place of living, personal moral values, diet, etc. This makes us more free, but at the same time more exposed to mistakes, self-deceptions, wrong-doings and excesses in regard to things we like.
 Thus we can see why the level of our freedom ultimately depends on the level of understanding of the motives for our choices.

 Nutrition belongs to those influences which are crucial in regard to the maintenance of human health.
 But the impacts of various foods cannot be grasped by a solely materialistic perspective; for this we need an all-encompassing holistic perspective.
 Now you might object: "How on earth one can understand the true nature of human being and all possible influences on human health from a holistic perspective?
 How can we ever hope to become free, when from the start we soon confront the immense complexity of world existence?"
 It might look a hopeless case, but there is a way out.